Quick/Quick/Documentation/en-us/TestUsingTestDoubles.md

 #### Testing using a Mock of `DataProviderProtocol`

 `ViewController` depends on `DataProviderProtocol`.
 Create a mock object which conforms to `DataProviderProtocol` in order to test the view controller.

-Mock objects are great because you can:

-- Run tests a lot quicker.
-- Run tests even if you're not connected to the Internet.
-- Focus on testing `ViewController` in isolation.

 ```swift
 class MockDataProvider: NSObject, DataProviderProtocol {